 Always tell your GP if you fall into any of the following categories as this may affect their recommendation for an iron infusion:

 We only perform iron infusions when medically indicated.
 We do not do perform iron infusions on athletes for the purpose of performance enhancement.

 How much iron is needed?

 Only the minimum amount of iron required to restore your levels to a safe level will be administered in your first iron infusion and your GP will recommend dietary changes or supplements from there.

-If you’re suffering with the symptoms of anemia, see your GP to arrange a blood test which will show the levels of iron in your blood and whether or not an iron infusion is the best course of treatment.
+If you’re suffering with the symptoms of anaemia, firstly see your GP to request a blood test to check your iron levels.
+This helps to determine if an iron infusion is the best course of treatment.